rajagopallab/rajagopallab.github.io/resources.md

 <a name="undergrad_fellowships"></a>
 #### Fellowships for prospective graduate school

-If you are interested in pursuing graduate school in a STEM field, most programs will pay your tuition as well as a salary while you a re a student, so you should not need a fellowship.
-However, they are nice to have- independent funding often improves your freedom in graduate school.
+If you are interested in pursuing graduate school in a STEM field, most programs will pay your tuition as well as a salary while you are a student, so you should not need a fellowship.
+However, they are nice to have - independent funding often improves your freedom in graduate school.

 <ul id="gradFellowshipsOther" class="padding:20px">
     <li style="margin-bottom: 3px">